-Retail will change more in the next five years, than it has in the last fifty.
+Retail will change more in the next five years than it has in the last fifty.
 Retail is no longer a store.
 Retail is an object in your pocket.
 Retail is a magic wand ready to recognize and buy things for you.
 Retail is a button on your fridge or a watch capturing gestures and determining new habits.
 Retail is a space for your brand, a theater for your stories.
 Retail is provocative, experiential, educational and more than ever a brand experience.
-Design has a specific advantage by owning the tools to transform an idea into reality.
+The design has a specific advantage by owning the tools to transform an idea into reality.
 The ability to prototype, story tell and to get to market with a product, service, or brand.
-Given the disruptive rate of change our competencies in brand, spaces, and product are path finding new solutions through the opportunity of digital transformation.
+Given the disruptive rate of change, our competencies in brand, spaces, and product are pathfinding new solutions through the opportunity of digital transformation.

 We invited David Rose, the entrepreneur, author of Enchanted Objects and instructor at the MIT Media Lab.
 His reoccurring nightmare is that in the future, all of the wonderful everyday objects will disappear and be gobbled up by an unstoppable interface: a slim slab of black glass.
 David’s keynote described how the return of physical environments act as interfaces to digital information.
 Using everyday behavior, we are able to access this information naturally and therefore minimize any interruption or annoyance.